 Liquor: Brandy and dark rum for a little fun!

-Orange juice: Orange juice adds more natural sweetness and zest to this eggnog recipe.
+Orange juice: Orange juice adds more natural sweetness and zest that takes this vegan eggnog recipe up to a whole new level!
 It is also loaded with vitamin C and folate, and if you get fortified, contains calcium an other beneficial vitamins and minerals.

 Flavors from nutmeg and lemon zest: Lemon zest and nutmeg is wonderful to flavor savory meal, drinks and baked goods.
 I suggest using fresh nutmeg and using a fine grater to grate the seed right into the drink.
 The flavor will be more intense and robust!

-- It does taste different than a traditional eggnog drink because nothing compares to real cream.
+The flavor of dairy-free vegan eggnog does taste different than a traditional eggnog drink because nothing compares to real cream.
 But this is a great way to fix that craving in a healthy way.
+It is still creamy, sweet, silky, and bursting with spices.
+It has much lower fat, and the fats it does contain are from canned coconut milk and cashew milk which are healthy fats to consume.

 Vegan Eggnog Recipe (Healthy & Low Fat)